-Cities are responsible for nearly 80% of global energy consumption as cities act of the central for business and economic growth.
-More than half of the world’s population now live in cities and predictions show the urban population is approaching 5 billion people by the year 2030.
+Cities are responsible for nearly 80% of global energy consumption.
+Further, more than half of the world’s population now live in cities.
+And predictions show the urban population will approach 5 billion people by the year 2030.

 The increasing demands for energetic and landmass resources creates concerns about the sustainability of urban settlements.
-Sustainable developments have become a major challenge with the issues of resources depletion and emission-related pollution in urban areas.
+As a result, sustainable developments have become a major challenge, especially the issues of resource depletion and emission-related pollution.

-The paradigm of ‘Urban Metabolism’ has been advocated as a valuable framework for understanding urbanisation and its consequences.
+‘Urban Metabolism’ is a valuable framework for understanding urbanisation and its consequences.
 It is used to explore the relation between cities morphology and their socio-economic characteristics based on analogy with the metabolism of an organism.
 Various models have been developed to study the input and output of materials (flows and stocks) between the city and its surrounding environment.

 An ecological-thermodynamic approach to urban metabolism: Measuring resource utilization with open system network effectiveness analysis.